 The following guidelines have been established to accommodate students with disabilities who are requesting accommodations for on campus housing or dining at the University of Texas at Austin.

-This request is only for housing and food accommodations at UT Austin related to the functional limitations associated with your disability.
+This request is only for housing and dining accommodations at UT Austin related to the functional limitations associated with a disability.
 Additional information will likely be needed before classroom/academic accommodations can be provided.
-Please contact SSD for additional information.
+Please contact D&A for additional information.

-On your Request Form, please be sure to note if you will need extra space due to medical equipment/devices, if you will need to bring your own specialized furniture such as a bed or desk chair, if you need any modifications done in the room beyond an accessible room or bathroom (such as lowering/automating lights or modifying the traditional lock and key system), if you will have a service dog or it you will be utilizing a personal care attendant for assistance with activities of daily living.
-Please also note if you would need assistance in case of an evacuation.
+If you are requesting Housing Accommodations, please be sure to note if you will need extra space due to medical equipment/devices, if you will need to bring your own specialized furniture such as a bed or desk chair, if you need any modifications done in the room beyond an accessible room or bathroom (such as lowering/automating lights or modifying the traditional lock and key system), if you will have a service dog or if you will be utilizing a personal care attendant for assistance with activities of daily living.

-Requests will not be reviewed until the student and appropriate professional have both submitted all requested information to the SSD office.
+Requests will not be reviewed until the student and appropriate professional have both submitted all requested information to the D&A office.

 Documentation must be completed and signed by licensed clinical professional or health care provider who is familiar with your disability.
 The provider completing this form cannot be a relative of the student.
 The requested documentation will be maintained per FERPA guidelines and will only be utilized to determine the student’s housing or dining accommodation request.
 D&A will maintain the requested documentation and respect the student’s confidentiality at all times.